by Richard A. Hays, for the Director, Corrosion Policy & Oversight (DCPO), (DASD) [Materiel Readiness]

-There are several forms of metallic corrosion and all occur because of the electrochemical cell.
-There are four fundamental components in an electrochemical corrosion cell: An anode, a cathode, an electron path (electrical connection) between the anode and cathode, and, a conducting environment (electrolyte (see Figure 3).
+Metallic corrosion results from the formation of an electrochemical cell.
+There are four fundamental components in an electrochemical corrosion cell: An anode, a cathode, an electron path (electrical connection) between the anode, cathode, and a conducting environment (electrolyte [see Figure 2]).
 All four components must be present for corrosion to occur.
-Metal at the anode is oxidized causing it to lose mass or "corrode".
-The electrons that are produced as a result of this reaction travel to the cathode through the metallic path.
+Metal at the anode is oxidized, causing it to form a metal oxide, that is, to corrode.
+The electrons that are released as a result of this reaction travel to the cathode through the metallic path.
 The over-abundance of electrons at the cathode prevent it from corroding.
-Most common electrolyte mediums are water, soil, and chloride contaminated concrete.
+The most common electrolyte mediums are water, soil, and chloride-contaminated concrete.
 The electron path is an electrical connection, usually with some amount of resistance.
 It can be internal to the metal itself or external such as a wire, direct connection, or other interconnecting metallic components.

 The forms of corrosion in a given system depend on the materials, configuration, operation, and environment.
 The types and extent of cathodic protection, coating, etc. depend upon the corrosion risk factors discussed in this webpage.
 See the CPC Source Knowledge Area - Cathodic Protection for more information.